How can you start your own podcast?

 How many podcast listeners do I need to make money?

 In the early days, you may not see anything coming in from your podcast.
-And that’s OK.
+And that’s okay.
 Building an audience is a long-term game.
 And for many, hosting a podcast is enjoyable above all else.

 Depending on the topic you choose to discuss, podcasting also offers you the chance to network, meet new professionals, promote yourself and further your career.
 Some of the value you experience won’t be monetary.